Comingle/OSSex/README.md

 }
 ```

+> **Note:** if you include the OSSex library in your sketch via Arduino's "Import Library..." menu, it will add an unnecessary `#include <OneButton.h>` to your sketch.
+You should delete this line or you'll have compilation errors.

+## Set up your toy

 An object named `Toy` is available when you load the library.
 You can interact with your toy through this object.

-## Set up your toy

-You need to tell the library which device you're using.
+You need to tell the library which toy you're using.
 Use `setID(ID)` to do so:
 ```arduino
 #include <OSSex.h>